ciscorucinski/Python-Training/homework.md

 #### Steps (Homework)

 For homework, I want you to do all the remaining steps.
-What is important for homework is that you **read and understand** the
+Please **read and understand** the instructions and notes!!

 - [ ] Go to [Snakify.org >> Lesson 1.
 Input, print and numbers >> Steps](https://snakify.org/lessons/print_input_numbers/steps/1/).

 You should have done Steps 1 - 3.

-- [ ] For Sunday or Monday homework, I want you to finish `Step 4`
+- [ ] For Sunday or Monday homework, I want you to finish `Step 4`.
+Do more if you want.
-- [ ] For Wednesday homework, I want you to finish `Step 5`
+- [ ] For Wednesday homework, I want you to finish `Step 5`.
+Do more if you want.
 - [ ] For Thrusday or Friday homework, I want you to finish `Step 6` - `Step 24`

 #### Notes